influxdata/telegraf/plugins/inputs/intel_pmu/README.md

     ## Can be applied to any group of events, unrelated to perf_group setting.
     # events_tag = ""

   ## List of uncore event measurement entities.
+There can be more than one uncore_events sections.
   [[inputs.intel_pmu.uncore_events]]
     ## List of events to be counted.
 Single entry can contain name of the event (case insensitive)
     ## augmented with config options and perf modifiers.